cadeinc/cadeinc.github.io/conferences.md

 Juli 1980.
 Its Program Chairs were Wolfgang Bibel and Robert Kowalski.
 And it was me who suggested to introduce the term in - still existing - letters to Woody Bledsoe, Bob Kowalsky and others."

-The 1968 meeting was organized by the mathematician Marcel-Paul Schützenberger, one of the founders of formal language theory, the logician Daniel Lacombe and the computer scientist Louis Nolin.
-It occurred at the just created IRIA (Institut de Recherche en Informatique et en Automatique) in Rocquencourt, near Versailles.
-This was actually the first scientific meeting organized at IRIA (to become INRIA in 1984 when it became a national institute).
-Schützenberger was the father of the Parisian school of theoretical computer science, and one of the founding scientific directors of IRIA.
-G. Kreisel came, probably invited by D. Lacombe, a specialist of recursive functions theory, and Jean-Louis Krivine, who had been working with him on axiomatic set theory. de Bruijn gave one of the first presentations of Automath.
-D. Scott discussed a notion of constructive validity.
-Several pioneers of automated theorem-proving participated, such as Hao Wang, R. Kowalski, D. Loveland, D. Luckham and L. Wos.